fictheader/tether/README.md

-# tether
+# Tether
-tether is a specific formed signals and slots system based on Boost.Signals2.
+Tether is a specific formed signals and slots system based on Boost.Signals2.
 Basic elements are TetherSig, Tether, Hooker.
 Tether keeps a value and only a connected TetherSig can update the value.
 Hooker hooks value.
 It looks like: